>

 Screenwash can only do so much, not to mention your side and rear windows.

 Regularly clean your windows and mirrors to give the best visibility.
-Dirty glass is especially dangerous at night, as street lighting and other car headlights can make seeing out very difficult.
+Dirty glass is hazardous at night, as street lighting and other car headlights can make seeing out difficult.

 Number 10: Clear out the junk in your trunk